 Interpolated string

-Elan strings are automatically interpolated: you may insert the values of variables, or simple expressions within a string, by enclosing them in curly-braces.
-For example (assuming that the variables a and b are already defined as integers) : print "{a} times {b} equals {a*b}.”
+Elan strings are automatically interpolated: you may insert the values of variables, or simple expressions within a string, by enclosing them in curly braces.
+For example (assuming that the variables a and b are already defined as integers) : print "{a} times {b} equals {a*b}."

 It is not currently possible to include ", {, or } directly within a literal string.
 However they can be inserted into a string by creating the character from the Unicode, for example: print "This is a double quote mark: " + unicode(34)

-Or even by inserting the unicode within curly-braces:
+Or even by inserting the unicode within curly braces:

 print "{unicode(123)} and {unicode(125)}"